I am happily married and very proud of my two grown up kids:

-Living more or less in the middle of the country does have its benefits, as it means I can get to any coast to paddle (but not Cleethorpes/Skegness) and I am not restricted to one particular area.
-I guess this why Nottingham is also home to two top sea kayak manufacturers: Valley and P&H. The downside to living near Nottingham, is the three hour plus drive home on a Sunday night, getting home late and sorting kit out, then being fresh was a daisy for work on Monday morning!
+Living more or less in the middle of the country does have its benefits, as it means I can get to any coast to paddle and I am not restricted to one particular area.
+I guess this why Nottingham is also home to two top sea kayak manufacturers: Valley and P&H. Having said that I do end up going to Anglesey a lot.
+Probably one of the best sea kayaking locations in the country and maybe Europe!

 Nottingham does however have a White Water course, at the oddly named National Watersports Centre.
 Most people, including many Nottingham folk are surprised to find Nottingham is Englands national centre for water-sports.
 Unsurprisingly, the facilities are generally under used.
 The White Water Course, aka "the concrete ditch" is where I use to regularly paddle in my playboat.
 One of the downsides to paddling the "Concrete Ditch" is that it is an off shoot from the River Trent and consequently the water quality is not always the best.
 Trent Belly is not uncommon for newbies paddling the Trent.
 I picked up Leptospirosis/Wiels disease in 2014 from paddling the course and then sepsis in 2018.
 Although the jury is out on how I managed to end up with Sepsis.
 One theory, told to me by a consultant, is perhaps by paddling in the dirty water (and lets face it when you play boat your are in it more often than not) may have suppressed my immune system.
 Consequently, I gave up play boating in the Trent for health reasons.
-Amazingly my sickness record at work improved dramatically after this, despite recovering from Post Sepsis Syndrome in 2019/2020.
-If and when I ever do play boat in rivers now, it has to be "cleaner" rivers/sea.
+Amazingly my sickness record improved dramatically, despite recovering from Post Sepsis Syndrome in 2019/2020.
+If and when I ever do play boat in rivers now, it has to be <ahem!> "cleaner" rivers or the sea.